BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 ## Received payment

-Received payments to this wallet are clearly indicated to the user.
-Fees paid, if any, are clear to the user when viewing the payments details.
+When this wallet receives a payment, it notifies the user.
+If any fees are paid, they are clear to the user when viewing the payment details.
 Users can save and share a receipt.

 More information on presenting a payment history on our [activity]({{ '/guide/daily-spending-wallet/activity/'| relative_url }}) page.